 The bottle contains 50 ml of a concentrated buffer, detergents and preservatives.
 Dilute washing solution 1+19; e.g. 10 ml washing solution + 190 ml fresh and germ free redistilled water.
-The diluted buffer will keep for 5 days if stored at room temperature.
-Crystals in the solution disappear by warming up to 37 °C in a water bath.
-After first opening the concentrate is stable until the expiry date.
+The diluted buffer will be stable for 5 days at +18 to +25 °C. The opened concentrate is stabile until expiry date if stored at +4 to +8°C. Crystals in the solution disappear by warming up to 37 °C in a water bath.